-Under the Lion Code of Practice, the egg industry’s quality assurance scheme accounting for more than 90% of UK egg production, the use of fluoroquinolones at day-old and the use of all 3rd and 4th generation cephalosporins is prohibited.
-The use of colistin is also prohibited.
+Under the Lion Code of Practice, the egg industry’s quality assurance scheme which accounts for more than 90% of UK egg production, use of fluoroquinolones at day-old and the use of all 3rd and 4th generation cephalosporins is prohibited.

 Antibiotics are not used routinely in layer flocks.

 Vaccines are used to prevent viral diseases, which then prevents any secondary bacterial diseases that might otherwise require antibiotic treatment.